ArticlesArrow image

 • Cognitive erosion risk: MIT research shows brain activity drops 47% when using AI—HR leaders must protect analytical thinking, problem-solving, and curiosity.

-• Since 2018, OpenAI’s sophistication has advanced with each release.
-Sam Altman’s pursuit is clear - Artificial General Intelligence (AGI) - a system capable of independent reasoning and replicating the full breadth of human cognition.
+• Since 2018, I’ve been closely following Sam Altman’s pursuit of Artificial General Intelligence (AGI) - a system capable of independent reasoning and replicating human cognition.

 A commitment to human potential and resilience

-Resilience in the age of AI is not mere endurance.
-Unlike the demands of Covid-19 requiring us to withstand economic shock, today’s challenge is the inverse: channeling the opportunities of technology into sustained human development.
+Resilience in the age of AI is not endurance.
+Unlike the demands of Covid-19, which required us to withstand economic shocks, today’s challenge is the inverse: using new technologies to amplify human development and performance.

-HR and business leaders are tasked with preserving entry-level roles and the human cognitive skills that make AI’s outputs meaningful.
-Without this, we risk creating a generation proficient in operating AI, yet incapable of thinking beyond it.
+HR and business leaders now have the opportunity to improve entry-level roles and deepen the cognitive skills that make AI’s outputs truly meaningful.
+By doing so, we can cultivate a talent generation not only proficient in operating AI, but also capable of thinking creatively and strategically beyond it.

 Ready to upskill your people & transform your business?